isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Prerequisites:
 - the SharePoint package (.sppkg) file must already be installed to SharePoint.
+- follow the instructions in the README.md for running locally

 Steps:
-1. Follow the instructions in the [Documentation](https://laserfiche.github.io/laserfiche-sharepoint-integration/docs/admin-documentation.html#the-laserfiche-sign-in-page) for setting up the Laserfiche Sign In Page.
+1. Follow the instructions in the [Documentation](https://laserfiche.github.io/laserfiche-sharepoint-integration/docs/admin-documentation/add-app-to-sp-site#) for setting up the Laserfiche Sign In Page.

 Expected Result:
 - Instructions in documentation are clear and effective